 After leaving primary school teaching nearly 20 years ago, Peg decided direct her energies in a totally new direction by volunteering for AONT.
 At first her work was largely as an office volunteer with a focus on putting the quarterly newsletter together.
 Window displays, brochure design and many of the association’s publications have been devised by Peg.
-Two years ago she joined the Board and now feels able to contribute even more to the association.
+Several years ago Peg joined the Board to contribute even more to the association.
 Having relocated interstate Peg has maintained her volunteer commitment with newsletter production and Faceboook maintenance.

 Vice President Margaret Murray

 As an osteoarthritis sufferer Margaret wanted to work with Arthritis and Osteoporosis NT to help others with the same problems.
 She first came to the NT in 1972, working as a Government employee in both Nhulunbuy and Darwin.
 After some time in Melbourne she returned to Darwin permanently in 2011.

 Since joining AONT in 1998 Ruth has been involved in a wide range of volunteer activities, as well as serving a stint as Health Educator.
 Her interest is helping people make decisions to improve their own management of their health.
 While now more involved with financial and management issues, manning information stands, facilitating pain management courses and giving presentations, Ruth has also assisted in delivering a wide range of programs, including self-management courses and physical activity sessions, meeting many current and past members along the way.
 She first joined the Board in 2006.

 Hilary was a high school science teacher, retiring in 2008.
 After suffering osteoarthritis in her knees she got involved as a volunteer with AONT, joining the Board in 2010.